pculture/miro-user-manual/en/playlists.rst

 Using playlists
 ===============

-You can drag media items from feeds and watched folders into the playlist.
+You can drag media items from podcasts and watched folders into the playlist.

 You can drag items in the playlist around to re-order them in the